-Discuss specifically what the Company is doing to keep premiums affordable.
+• Discuss specifically what the Company is doing to keep premiums affordable.

-Highmark Delaware products that include two free professional office visits are aimed at improving the quality, effectiveness, and efficiency of care.
+Highmark Delaware products are aimed at improving the quality, effectiveness, and efficiency of care.
 As health care continues to evolve, Highmark Delaware remains committed to providing a variety of product offerings like telehealth visits, to meet the needs of individuals and families.